Ashok Kumar (cinematographer): Biography

 In 1978, when the Tamil film director Mahendran was searching for a cinematographer to shoot his directorial debut Mullum Malarum, he approached cinematographer Ramachandra Babu.
 The latter, who was busy with his film at the time, had suggested Ashok Kumar to Mahendran.
 However, based on actor Kamal Haasan's suggestion Balu Mahendra was selected for the film.
 Meanwhile, Mahendran had watched some of Ashok Kumar's Malayalam films and found some of his angles and lighting techniques to be very interesting.
 For his second film, Uthiripookkal, Mahendran approached Ashok Kumar as Balu Mahendra was busy with his directorial, Azhiyadha Kolangal.
 The latter accepted the offer this time and made his Tamil cinema debut.
 Following the film, Ashok Kumar continued to concentrate more on Tamil films.
 He became Mahendran's regular cinematographer and worked in nine of his twelve films, including Johnny (1980), Nenjathai Killathe (1980), Nandu (1981) and Metti (1982).
 For his work in Nenjathai Killathe, he won the National Film Award for Best Cinematography and Tamil Nadu State Film Award for Best Cinematographer.

 During the mid 1980s, Ashok Kumar concentrated ventured into commercial films.
 He shot K. Bhagyaraj's Darling, Darling, Darling (1982) and Mundhanai Mudichu (1983).
 He worked in My Dear Kuttichathan (1984), India's first 3D film.
 He also worked with S. Shankar in Jeans (1998).
 His Hindi films include Kamagni (1987), Bawandar (2000) and Kehtaa Hai Dil Baar Baar (2002).
 Bawandar received international acclaim and won the Best Film award in several international film festivals.
 Ashok Kumar was awarded the V. Shantaram Award for Best Cinematography for the film.

 Ashok Kumar served as jury member of the 43rd National Film Awards.
 Over his film career, his assistants include P. S. Nivas, Suhasini Maniratnam and B. R. Vijayalakshmi.
 Contemporary cinematographers such as Ramachandra Babu, P. C. Sreeram, Ravi K. Chandran and Venu have also spoken of being inspired by his work.

 Personal life

 Ashok Kumar was married and had four sons.
 Two of his sons, Akash Aggarwal and Sameer Aggarwal are also cinematographers.
 His family is based in Chennai.
-Following severe illness in June 2014, Ashok Kumar was admitted to hospitals in Hyderabad and Chennai where he had undergone treatment for a period of about six months before passing away on 22 October 2014 at the age of 73 in Chennai.
+Following severe illness in June 2014, Ashok Kumar was admitted to hospitals in Hyderabad and Chennai where he had undergone treatment for a period of about six months before dying on 22 October 2014 at the age of 73 in Chennai.